keu/docs/software/secrets-backend.md

 <TabItem value="gcp">

-This topic provides setup steps for configuring [Google Cloud Secret Manager](https://cloud.google.com/secret-manager/docs/configuring-secret-manager) as a secrets backend on Astronomer Software.
+In this section, you'll learn how to use [Google Cloud Secret Manager](https://cloud.google.com/secret-manager/docs/configuring-secret-manager) as a secrets backend on Astronomer Software.

 ### Prerequisites